-Where you aware that more than 50% of your home’s energy costs are from your heating and cooling?
-This is why it’s so important to secure an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are for your heating and cooling?
+This is why it’s critical to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save money and encourage sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save consumers money and promote sustainability.

 These revised standards are estimated to:

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+For the time being, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces